 HDPE & PTFE – Available in solid block polyethylene and solid block PTFE.
-The Diaphragm Pump housing is machined from solid block plastic to ensure that the design is strong enough to withstand mechanical force and aggressive chemicals without creating weak points for leakage.
+The pump housing is machined from solid block plastic to ensure the design is strong enough to withstand mechanical force.
+It also helps protect against aggressive chemicals without creating weak points for leakage.

-Our Metal and HDPE & PTFE ranges of Diaphragm Pump are also available as ATEX rated upon request, you can view both pumps in the ranges linked above.
+Our Metal and HDPE & PTFE ranges are also available as ATEX rated upon request and you can view both pumps in the ranges linked above.

-Sanitary – Our Sanitary Diaphragm Pump range is designed specifically for industries that require the highest level of hygiene: beverage, cosmetic, food & pharmaceutical industries.
+Sanitary – Our Sanitary range is designed specifically for industries that require the highest level of hygiene.
+These include food, beverage, cosmetic and pharmaceutical industries.
 ATEX, EHEDG, USP VI and FDA approved.

 If you’re looking for more information on TS Pumps’ range of Sanitary Pumps, not just Air Pumps, check out our Sanitary Pump Guide.

-Air operated diaphragm pumps usually do well with a Pulsation dampener fitted to the top of the pump to help minimise the vibrations caused from the air driven operation.
+AOD pumps usually do well with a Pulsation dampener fitted to the top of the pump to help minimise the vibrations caused from the air driven operation.
 This allows there to be a constant level of flow to suit your applications pumping requirements.
-The Pulsation Dampeners TS Pumps supply can also be ATEX rated upon request for potentially harmful chemical applications.
+The Pulsation Dampeners TS Pumps supply can also be ATEX rated (upon request) for potentially harmful chemical applications.